 Our Business Structure

-Westfield Contributory Health Scheme Limited (WCHS Ltd) is the parent company of Westfield Health & Wellbeing Limited (WH&W Ltd), Westfield Employment Services Limited (WES Ltd), Westfield Health Ltd, Bolton and District Hospital Saturday (t/a UK Healthcare) and The Working Health Company Ltd. In 2020 we also acquired the High Five group.
-This group operates in the UK as High Five Health Promotion Ltd and there are also three European subsidiaries operating in the Netherlands, Germany and Belgium.
+Westfield Contributory Health Scheme Limited (WCHS Ltd) is the parent company of Westfield Health & Wellbeing Limited (WH&W Ltd), Westfield Employment Services Limited (WES Ltd), Westfield Health Ltd and Bolton and District Hospital Saturday Council (t/a UK Healthcare) (BDHSC).

 Our Business Activities

 WCHS Ltd is a leading provider of Health Cash Plans and other health insurance products.
 WH&W Ltd is a provider of innovative health & wellbeing products and services.
-WES Ltd is the company that employs our staff for both WCHS Ltd and WH&W Ltd. UK Healthcare is a provider of Health Cash Plans and The Working Health Company Ltd is a provider of Wellbeing Services and Corporate Gym Management, both of which employ their staff directly.
-High Five are a provider of corporate fitness and wellbeing initiatives.
+WES Ltd is the company that employs our staff for both WCHS Ltd and WH&W Ltd. BDHSC are providers of Health Cash Plans and other health insurance products.

-The Group has zero tolerance to slavery and human trafficking and is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business.
+We have zero tolerance to slavery and human trafficking and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 This statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure, with best endeavours, that slavery and human trafficking is not taking place anywhere in our supply chains.

 In 2018 we appointed a permanent Procurement professional to strengthen the control of our supply chain.
-Our Procurement Policy has been rewritten and will now become an annually reviewed and updated document.
+Our Procurement Policy and Outsourcing Policy have been rewritten and are now annually reviewed documents.

-In addition to our renewed Procurement Policy we continue to implement and enforce our other policies relevant to Human Trafficking and Modern Slavery.
+In addition to our policies, we continue to implement and enforce our other policies relevant to Human Trafficking and Modern Slavery, including:

 Due Diligence processes in relation to Slavery and Human Trafficking

-The Westfield Health Group acknowledges its responsibility under the Modern Slavery Act 2015 and will ensure transparency within the organisation and with suppliers of goods and services to the organisation.
+We acknowledge our responsibility under the Modern Slavery Act 2015 and will ensure transparency both within our own organisation and with suppliers of goods and services.

-We will not forge commercial relationships with any business knowingly involved with slavery or human trafficking.
+We will not forge commercial relationships with any business knowingly involved with slavery, forced labour or human trafficking.